s0/tools-snap-service/README.md

 We do our best to validate your input.
 When found to be invalid, we return **`HTTP 422 Unprocessable Entity`** and the response body will be a JSON object containing all failed validations.

-**Headers:**
+### Headers

-- `X-Forwarded-For`: The remote client address making the request.
+- `X-Forwarded-For` — The remote client address making the request.
 This allows the snap service to log the address.

 ## Using Snap Service on your website